sameergarg/backend-task-template/README.md

 many players, but can also default to just 2)
 * The application should ask the user whether cards should be matched: on suit, value, or both.
 * The application should shuffle the decks before play commences.
-* Games of snap should then be simulated between players.
-Cards are played one at a time in order by each player in the game, onto their stack.
-When a player deals a card that matches a card at the top of another player's stack, the first player to 'shout' snap 'takes' the two piles.
+* Games of snap should then be simulated according to the rules below
+* You may choose whether all snaps are called by players or whether they can "miss" a snap
+* You may choose single or multithreaded approach whichever suits you better, but do include some form of randomness.

+### Rules of snap:
+* Each player takes turns placing a card from their hand onto a stack in front of them
+* At any time where there are matching stacks, any player may call 'Snap!'
+* When a player calls snap, they take all matching stacks into their hand
-* The stop condition can be either after the first round when all cards were dealt, with the winner being the player who scored more cards, or after multiple rounds once one player holds all the cards.
+* The game ends either after the first round when all cards were dealt, with the winner being the player who scored more cards, or after multiple rounds once one player holds all the cards.
 Whichever is easier / makes more sense to you.

-* You may choose single or multithreaded approach whichever suits you better, but do include some form of randomness.
-Guidelines
+### Guidelines
 * We recommend you spend no more than 2 hours on the task.
 * Feel free to get it back to us however you like (GitHub, email, ...)